 SaaS pricing pages aren't just lists of features and numbers.
 They're strategic conversion tools that guide customers to the right tier, address concerns before they become objections, and use psychological principles to maximize both conversion rate and average revenue per user.
 A well-designed pricing page can increase revenue by 20-40% without changing a single feature or actual price.

-This guide breaks down how to design SaaS pricing pages that convert—the tier structures, psychological anchoring techniques, objection-handling strategies, and page design principles that increased ARPU while maintaining high conversion rates.
+This guide breaks down how to design SaaS pricing pages that convert—the tier structures, psychological anchoring techniques, objection-handling strategies, value metric selection, specific objection scenarios, A/B testing priorities, and page design principles that increased ARPU while maintaining high conversion rates.

 The Three-Tier Sweet Spot